 (WFE).
-As part of Bahrain Bourse's participation in the World Investor Week, Bahrain Bourse virtually rang the market-opening bell for financial literacy to join over 35 other global exchanges to mark the occasion over a week of bell-ringing activities, to demonstrate its ongoing commitment towards enhancing market literacy and investor awareness in collaboration with local, regional, and international organizations.
-Despite the COVID-19 pandemic and given the restrictions imposed on events, Bahrain Bourse's activities focused on the production of educational content for its various programs, investor awareness content, and offered a focused virtual seminar session on the fundamentals of saving and investing open to the public.
+As part of Bahrain Bourse's participation in the World under the patronage of His Royal Highness Prince Salman bin Investor Week, Bahrain Bourse virtually rang the market-opening Hamad Al Khalifa, the Crown Prince and Prime Minister, awarded bell for financial literacy to join over 35 other global exchanges the top twenty performing government entities within the National Suggestion & Complaint System 'Tawasul' in 2020 through a virtual to mark the occasion over a week of bell-ringing activities, to demonstrate its ongoing commitment towards enhancing market awarding ceremony.
+Bahrain Bourse joined Tawasul in January literacy and investor awareness in collaboration with local, regional, 2020, and through consistent and efficient performance, was and international organizations.
+Despite the COVID-19 pandemic able to attain the award for the first time since joining 'Tawasul', and given the restrictions imposed on events, Bahrain Bourse's which comes as a testament to the Bourse's solid framework and response time turnaround in resolving complaints. activities focused on the production of educational content for its various programs, investor awareness content, and offered a focused virtual seminar session on the fundamentals of saving and investing open to the public.